THE MASTER TOOLKIT (Susan Cattaneo)

 COMMUNITY SINGING FOR THE SOUL (Saro Lynch-Thomason)

 Singing together brings joy, calms the nervous system, and releases oxytocin to generate feelings of trust and empathy.
 In this workshop participants will enjoy the sensations of sharing their voices together as Saro teaches work songs, hymns, rounds, hollers and more from a variety of American and North Atlantic Island traditions.
-Get ready to learn everything from sea chanteys and Shaker songs to Appalachian hymns, Catawba Indian songs and Scottish lullabies.
+Get ready to learn everything from sea chanteys and Shaker songs to Appalachian hymns, Catawba Nation songs and Scottish lullabies.
 Along the way, Saro will provide the historical background and context for each song.
 (No class limit)

 THE EVOLUTION OF GOSPEL MUSIC (Pamela English)